nicusX/flink-sql-local-playground/docs/manual-setup.md

 It allows experimenting with interactive SQL statements.

 **Version-Specific Manifests:**
-Each Flink version has its own Kubernetes manifests that reference the correct image and flinkVersion:
+Each Flink version has its own Kubernetes manifests that reference the correct image and flinkVersion in the folder `./flink-version/<flink-version>/k8s/`:

 - Flink 1.20.3 manifests: `flink-versions/1.20.3/k8s/`
 - Flink 2.1.1 manifests: `flink-versions/2.1.1/k8s/`